 Assignee is now a party to the debt agreement, entitled to dividends

-5.1 Documentation collated in support of a proposal and in the course of certifying is not to be forwarded to DA team when filing the proposal.
-On occasion DA team may request documentation to be made available for review.
+6.1 Documentation collated in support of a proposal and in the course of certifying is not to be forwarded to DAT when filing the proposal.
+On occasion DAT may request documentation to be made available for review.

-5.2 With the exception of the original prescribed information, the DAA’s duty is not to retain pre debt agreement records.
-DAAs are not committing a breach of their certification duty if they decide to keep only minor documentation, provided that on review by AFSA Regulation and Enforcement, the information retained is sufficient to conclude the certification was reasonably made.
+6.2 DAAs are not committing a breach of their certification duty if they decide to keep only minor documentation, provided that on review by R&E, the information retained is sufficient to conclude the certification was reasonably made.
 DAAs are required to exercise sound judgement on a case by case basis.
 This is best illustrated by two examples.

 Example 1 - Acceptable retention of documentation

-5.4 The information on the proposal and statement of affairs is consistent, salary and expenses reasonable and liabilities not excessive.
+6.4 The information on the proposal and statement of affairs is consistent, salary and expenses reasonable and liabilities not excessive.
 In this example it is probably not essential to keep copies of all documentation.
 With sound judgment and common sense a DAA can form the view by viewing the rent agreement, pay slips and bank accounts/statements.
-AFSA Regulation and Enforcement is likely to be satisfied if the evidence to that effect was a file note recording what was sighted and the information it contains.
-AFSA Regulation and Enforcement would not expect to see a property search or other information regarding the house or the vehicle.
-AFSA Regulation and Enforcement would not record any breach of certification duty.
+R&E is likely to be satisfied if the evidence to that effect was a file note recording what was sighted and the information it contains.
+We would not expect to see a property search or other information regarding the house or the vehicle.
+R&E would not record any breach of certification duty.

 Example 2 - Unacceptable retention of documentation

-5.6 Clearly these documents are not sufficient upon which to base certification.
-In this example AFSA Regulation and Enforcement would expect significantly more.
-AFSA Regulation and Enforcement expects more questions to be asked, and far more documentation regarding income from other sources, lifestyle expenses, debts disclosed, property, trusts etc. Such documentation would need to be retained on the DAA’s file so AFSA Regulation and Enforcement can be assured that adequate investigations were undertaken in order to properly certify.
+6.6 Clearly these documents are not sufficient upon which to base certification.
+In this example we would expect significantly more.
+R&E expects more questions to be asked, and far more documentation regarding income from other sources, lifestyle expenses, debts disclosed, property, trusts etc. Such documentation would need to be retained on the DAA’s file so we can be assured that adequate investigations were undertaken in order to properly certify.

-6.2 AFSA Regulation and Enforcement will review during annual inspections to ensure that only those that are authorised to consent do so.
+7.2 R&E will review during inspections to ensure that only those that are authorised to consent do so.